-But Morgan Neville’s exceptional documentary “Won’t You Be My Neighbor” solved the problem last year by finding the doubt and pain at the heart of Mr. Rogers’ niceness, and by showing how much his purposefully cheesy “Land of Make Believe” in his long-running show “Mister Rogers’ Neighborhood” was grappling with real world problems.
-And Marielle Heller’s “A Beautiful Day in the Neighborhood,” which had its world premiere on Saturday night at the Toronto International Film Festival, takes the different approach of making Mr. Rogers the balm that helps heal a different troubled person, a magazine journalist badly in need of a shot of kindness.
+But Morgan Neville’s exceptional documentary “Won’t You Be My Neighbor” solved the problem last year by finding the doubt and pain at the heart of Mr. Rogers’ niceness, and by showing how much his purposefully cheesy “Land of Make Believe” in his long-running show “Mister Rogers’ Neighborhood” was grappling with real-world problems.
+And Marielle Heller’s “A Beautiful Day in the Neighborhood,” which had its world premiere at September’s Toronto International Film Festival, takes the different approach of making Mr. Rogers the balm that helps heal a different troubled person, a magazine journalist badly in need of a shot of kindness.

-It might be the softest, slowest movie to play in Toronto this year — but those are perfectly apt choices to tell this story.
+It might be the softest, slowest movie that played in Toronto this year — but those are perfectly apt choices to tell this story.
 “A Beautiful Day in the Neighborhood” finds a gentle state of grace and shows the courage and smarts to stay in that zone, never rushing things or playing for drama.

 Make no mistake, there’s big drama here, as Matthew Rhys’ Lloyd Vogel — a slightly fictionalized version of Esquire journalist Tom Junod — is spurred by an interview with Fred Rogers to heal a stormy relationship with the philandering father who deserted the family when his wife fell ill.